 What to Look For: Your goldfish may appear to have protruding, bulging eyes when sick which are very obvious to owners, but symptoms could also be much more subtle.
 Keep a look out for excessive mucous build ups on and around the eye, or a cloudy film covering the eye It can be difficult to see these symptoms, however.

-Cause: Differences in the eye appearance of goldfish usually happen for one of two reasons.
+Cause: Differences in the eye appearance of goldfish usually happen for one of 2 reasons.
 Exophthalmos of the eye, or ‘Pop Eye’ as it’s commonly known, is a swelling of the eye, and is usually caused by an infection.
 Cloudy Eye, on the other hand, which may or may not be accompanied by swelling, is usually a sign of a vitamin deficiency.

 Treatment: Goldfish that have been diagnosed with Pop Eye should be quarantined and treated with antibiotic medications prescribed by a fish veterinarian.
 Cloudy Eye can usually be rectified through a change in diet to include more vitamins, such as incorporating live food for example, or may even clear up with a change of water and better tank cleanliness.